Movement disorders, involuntary / tic disorders | Medical Council of Canada

 Given a patient with a movement disorder, the candidate will

-1. describing the abnormal movement accurately after careful observation (at rest and in action) to differentiate between various types and causes of movement disorders;
+1. careful observation (at rest and in action) to describe the abnormal movement accurately and differentiate between the types and causes of movement disorders,

-2. performing a history and physical examination to look for reversible causes (e.g., medications, Wilson disease);
+2. a history and physical examination to look for reversible causes (e.g., medications, Wilson disease), and

-3. identifying key physical findings characteristic of Parkinson disease (e.g., rigidity, akinesia);
+3. identification of key physical findings characteristic of Parkinson disease (e.g., rigidity, akinesia);

-2. imaging studies or other tests, as appropriate;
+2. imaging studies and other tests as appropriate;

 3. construct an effective initial management plan, including